aurule/npc/docs/settings.rst

 Settings Files
 --------------

-All of the settings files can either be in yaml or json.
-You should not use both formats for a given file, but if you do, the json file takes precedence.
+All of the settings files can either be in `yaml`_ or `json`_ syntax.
+You should not use two files for the same settings, but if you do, the yaml file takes precedence.
 The examples here show yaml for brevity.

 :file:`settings.yaml`
 	The core settings file